ballerina-attic/module-ballerinax-jira.servicedesk/src/jira.servicedesk/Module.md

     // Retrieve all the queues in the service desk servicedesk:Queue[] queues = checkpanic itHelpDesk->getQueues(true);

-    // Retrieve users in the service desk servicedesk:User[] usersInServiceDesk = checkpanic itHelpDesk->getCustomers();
+    // Retrieve the users in the service desk servicedesk:User[] usersInServiceDesk = checkpanic itHelpDesk->getCustomers();
 }
 ```